Sharing the Festive season

 Waking up on Christmas day on your own can actually be quite pleasant.
-Knowing there is no schedule for the day and that everyone else is taking it easy has the effect of making you feel more relaxed.
+Knowing there is no schedule for the day and that everyone else is taking it easy has the effect of making you feel more relaxed yourself.

-Lounging in bed, reading, watching a bit of TV with tea and more tea, is all very good, but about 11.00 am you start to get bored.
-Or at least I do.
+Lounging in bed, reading, watching a bit of TV with tea and more tea, is all very good, but about 11.00 am you start to get bored and start to wonder how other people are sharing the festive season.

-Then you start to think of what everyone else is doing and realise you miss some people; a son or daughter or a girlfriend or boyfriend who for whatever reason you cannot be with that day.
+You realise you miss some people; a son or daughter or a girlfriend or boyfriend who, for whatever reason, you cannot be with that day.
 And so it was that I also realised how wonderful it was to spend time with friends, even with friends of friends on Christmas day.

 I had been invited by my (absent) girlfriend’s friend to spend Christmas lunch with her, her mother and niece.
 I had barely met the friend and didn’t know the others but it turned into a very pleasant and enjoyable day and I returned home early evening, having not out-stayed my welcome, quite content to be in my own company again and looking forward to seeing my children the days ahead.